Patient education: Gynecomastia (breast enlargement in men) (Beyond the Basics)

 Prostate cancer patients — Gynecomastia is a known complication of a treatment for prostate cancer (called antiandrogen monotherapy).
 Approximately 75 percent of men who use this treatment develop gynecomastia.
 However, there are several treatment options available to prevent the development of gynecomastia, including tamoxifen and radiation therapy.
-(See "Patient information: Treatment for advanced prostate cancer (Beyond the Basics)".)
+(See "Patient education: Treatment for advanced prostate cancer (Beyond the Basics)".)

 Tamoxifen — Tamoxifen can be taken along with the hormonal anti-prostate cancer treatment (androgen deprivation or antiandrogen monotherapy).
 Tamoxifen must be taken every day for the duration of antiandrogen treatment.
 In one study, only 8 percent of men who took tamoxifen plus an antiandrogen developed gynecomastia (compared with 68 percent of men who took the antiandrogen alone) .

 Tamoxifen may also be given to men who develop gynecomastia while taking antiandrogens.

 Gynecomastia that has already developed can be treated with higher radiation doses and may improve pain.
 However, when given after breasts have already developed, radiation is not very effective at reducing breast size.

 Radiation therapy versus tamoxifen — Although tamoxifen may be more effective than radiation for men who take antiandrogen monotherapy, tamoxifen needs to be taken for the duration of antiandrogen therapy.
 For some men, taking another medication every day is less convenient than to have three sessions of radiation therapy.

 Surgery — Although tamoxifen and raloxifene are effective for men and boys who have had enlarged breasts for a few months, the drug is not effective in men whose breast tissue is not tender or who have had the condition for one to two years or more.
 For these men, surgery is an option to reduce the size of the breasts.
 For adolescents, surgery is generally not recommended until puberty is completed; there may be regrowth of the breast tissue if the surgery is performed before puberty is completed.

 The extent of surgery depends upon the severity of the breast enlargement and whether there is also excess fatty tissue.
 Many men are treated with a combination of surgical removal of the glandular tissue and liposuction.